 Professionals diagnose members of the public with PTSD also.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) reported that of the millions of Americans struggling with addiction and mental illness, 7.9 million suffer from both a mental disorder and substance abuse disorder.

 If you know someone who has received a diagnosis of PTSD and has a history of alcohol abuse, they can find alcohol recovery programs at Recovery Centers of America.
 Our team includes the nation’s leading clinicians, addiction therapists, counselors, social workers, and additional medical professionals in the addiction treatment field.

-In addition to receiving medical treatment, patients can utilize other services, such as spiritual counseling, self-help groups, and yoga.
+In addition to receiving medical treatment, patients can utilize other services, such as spiritual counseling, and self-help groups.
 To begin the healing process, contact us today and learn more about our alcohol recovery programs at 1-800-RECOVERY.